bombchus/z64-music-wiki/docs/advanced/midi/sysex.md

 Below are the universal realtime SysEx messages and information about them.
 Despite being "exclusive", they are in fact *not* exclusive messages; every piece of MIDI hardware will recognize and use them in the same way, thus being named "universal" SysEx messages.

 ### Master Volume
-This is the only SysEx message that SEQ64 can recognize and will add a command for when importing a `.mid` file and converting it into a sequence file.
+This is the only SysEx message that SEQ64 can recognize and will add a command for when importing a MIDI file and converting it into a sequence file.
 This message controls the overall volume of every MIDI channel, allowing for an increase or decrease in volume for the entire sequence.

 #### Message String
 | Status | 2nd Byte | 3rd Byte |